han16/shengtonghan.github.io/_pages/research.md

 <ins>Collaboration </ins>

 <span style="font-size:0.8em;">
-I am passionate about inter-disciplinary research by providing data analysis, statistical consulting, etc, collaborating with researchers from diverse background.
-People who need statistical analysis help are welcome to contact me.
+  As a Biostatistician in our dental school, I am excited to work with faculties, residents and students to support their projects, thesis, etc by providing statistical analysis and consulting.
+I am also collaborating with researchers on Marquette campus and beyond in data science, public health and statistical genetics.

 ## Graphical models and network analysis